Here we share the most expensive countertops including some of their pros & cons and what you can expect to pay.

 Recycled Glass Countertops

-These are often customizable with the color of glass as well as the size of the pieces.
-Sometimes the custom work will be more expensive, and this product can be a little more difficult to find as it is not as common as some of the above mentioned countertop types.
+These are often customizable with the color of the glass and the size of the pieces.
+Sometimes, the custom work will be more expensive, and this product can be a little more difficult to find as it is not as common as some of the above-mentioned countertop types.

-High quality recycled glass is one of the most expensive countertops and can run anywhere from $100 per square foot to $160 per square foot, not including installation.
+High-quality recycled glass is one of the most expensive options and can run anywhere from $100 per square foot to $160 per square foot, not including installation.
 See our gallery of glass kitchen countertops here.

 Kitchen Countertops Cheapest to Most Expensive

-Here’s our quick breakdown of the most affordable countertop to the least (without installation included.)
+Here’s our quick breakdown of the most affordable countertop to the least (with basic installation included, not including demolition and removal – updated for 2023-2024 prices.)

-- Concrete countertops cost $100 to $150 per square foot.
+• Concrete costs $100 to $150 per square foot.
 (DIY can be substantially cheaper)

-If you are creating your own interior design you can experiment with many different types of countertops by using one of the kitchen design software programs.
-Some of these programs provide close-up and three dimensional views that can help you visualize how different finishes and materials will look in your space.
+If you are creating your interior design, you can experiment with many different types of countertops by using one of the kitchen design software programs.
+Some of these programs provide close-up and three-dimensional views to help you visualize how different finishes and materials will look in your space.